 The Office of the Secretary leads this objective.
 The following divisions are responsible for implementing programs under this strategic objective: ACF, ACL, ASPE, CDC, HRSA, IHS, NIH, OASH, and SAMHSA.
-The narrative below provides a brief summary of any past work towards these objectives and strategies planned to improve or maintain performance on these objectives.
+In consultation with OMB, HHS has determined that performance toward this objective is progressing.
+The narrative below provides a brief summary of progress made and achievements or challenges, as well as plans to improve or maintain performance.